getcarina/getcarina.com/_tutorials/2016-12-22-run-a-custom-image-on-kubernetes.md

 1. View the application by opening a web browser and navigating to `http://<clusterIP>`.
     You should see "Hello World!".

-1. Remove the application.
+1. Remove the application:

     ```
     $ kubectl delete deploy/hello-world service/hello-world
     ```

 ### Use a custom image in a configuration file
-While the kubectl commands are useful when learning how Kubernetes works, most of the time you will be using configuration files.
+Although the kubectl commands are useful when you are learning how Kubernetes works, most of the time you will be using configuration files.
 Here is a workflow for using a custom Docker image with Kubernetes configuration files.

-1. Build the image on your Kubernetes cluster.
+1. Build the image on your Kubernetes cluster:

     ```
     docker build -t hello-world-app:latest .